WillistonStateCSCI/CSCI160-CH08EXS/README.md

 **CH 8 EX 04** A demonstration of using looping to store user input into an array.
 **CH 8 EX 05** A demonstration of using looping to add up all values in an array.
 **CH 8 EX 06** A demonstration of using looping to find the maximum value in an array.
-**CH 8 EX 07** A demonstration of using looping to store use input into an array.
+**CH 8 EX 07** A demonstration of using looping to copy elements into an array.
 **CH 8 EX 08** A demonstration of how to check if two arrays are equal.
 **CH 8 EX 11 and 12** A demonstration of comparing two CellPhone type objects with bill information stored in arrays.
 **CH 8 EX 13** A demonstration of using code to check the number of command line arguments.